HuangMinming/soci/README.md

 # Benchmark

+In the Main.cpp source code file, you have the flexibility to modify the values of two important parameters: KEY_LEN_BIT and SIGMA_LEN_BIT.

-in src/Main.cpp, you can change the value of KEY_LEN_BIT and SIGMA_LEN_BIT .
-KEY_LEN_BIT determine the length of the big prime in bits, and  SIGMA_LEN_BIT determine the length of $sk_1$ in bits.
+(1) KEY_LEN_BIT governs the bit-length of the large prime used in the computation.

+(2) SIGMA_LEN_BIT dictates the bit-length of the variable denoted as $sk_1$ in the program.

 # Reference